memgraph/docs/memgraph_versioned_docs/version-2.7.0/reference-guide/replication.md

 usually would.

 If you are exploring replication and running multiple instances on one machine, you can run Memgraph with Docker.
-Please check [Docker run options for Memgraph images](/memgraph/how-to-guides/work-with-docker) to set up ports and volumes properly, if necessary.
+Check [Docker run options for Memgraph images](/memgraph/how-to-guides/work-with-docker#run-a-memgraph-docker-image) to set up ports and volumes properly, if necessary.

 ## Assigning roles